 Table of contents

-how to write introductory sales letters for sales enquiries generation, appointments, and submissions of inventions, patents and ideas
+How to write introductory sales letters for sales enquiries, appointments, and submissions of inventions, patents and ideas

 Here are samples and templates of sales introduction letters.
 These examples of sales letters help make a professional impression, and begin the sales cycle.
 Introductory letters certainly help to make appointments and the cold calling process.
 In many cases they are essential prior to attempting telephone contact with senior people.
 Introductory letters are particularly helpful for starting the sales cycle with large organisations.

 Here also are tips and letters for submission of inventions, patents and new product ideas to potential licensee companies, which is in effect another type of introductory sales letter: you are selling yourself and your invention.

 Please note that the spellings used in this guide and the letters samples are based on UK English common form, for example, 'recognise', 'organise', 'specialise', whereas US English favours the 'ize' spelling.
 For these and any other spellings subject to regional variation, change the spelling to suit your situation.
 Address 'postcode', where referred to here is the UK term; it best equates to the US zipcode, or respective 'zip'-type postal codes used in other countries.

 There are certain proven rules and techniques that improve the chances of:

 a) your letter getting past (or being being forwarded by) the secretary or p.a. to your intended contact, and

 b) your intended contact being interested in seeing you.

 Think how you treat unsolicited letters that you receive.
 Most of these letters go in the bin, and many letters won't even be opened.
 A few seconds is all anyone takes to decide whether to read a letter or discard it.
 A secretary or p.a. will open your letter, and they too will decide in just a few seconds whether to read on, then whether to pass it to your intended contact, another person, or to file it or bin it.